-New owners take the youngster away from the only world she’s ever known.
-The baby leaves its mom-dog and puppy friends behind; travels in a scary car ride; and arrives in a strange new world with unfamiliar smells, sounds, people, and other animals.
+New owners take the puppies away from the only world she’s ever known with their dog parents or breeder.
+The baby leaves its mom-dog and puppy friends behind; travels on a car ride; and arrives in a strange new world with unfamiliar smells, sounds, people, and other animals.
 That’s sure to put a twist in the tail of the most confident pup.
 Establishing a schedule with a known routine gives your puppy something to expect—and reduces the surprises that raise the normal stress of the transition to his new home.

 Before it comes home—or very shortly thereafter—make sure everyone in your human family agrees on basic rules.
 The puppy won’t know what’s allowed and what’s forbidden if one person allows it into the living room and another person becomes angry it leaves the linoleum floor space.

-Decide if it’s allowed on the furniture or not.
-Will it sleep on its bed, in a crate, in the garage, or on your pillow?
-There are benefits to each, and it’s up to you to decide.
+There are many decisions to make, and it’s up to you to decide.
 Choose your battles wisely.
 Sleeping together may accelerate the bonding process, but if your kids are allergic that may be a no-no. The key is for the whole family to agree, and then enforce the rules with consistency.

 The new puppy will learn what’s expected more quickly with a known routine.
 Choose a convenient, easily cleaned and accessible location for potty training and be sure the whole family knows where it’s supposed to “go.”
 Pets become confused if you move their bathroom.
 By sticking to one area, the new pup will be reminded by the scent and location of what is expected.